 Retention – Employees are loyal to employers who invest in their skills and professional development.
 Stronger work teams also evolve through the mentoring built into apprenticeships.

 Tailored Programs – You’re in the driver’s seat, designing a program that trains employees to industry standards and your way of doing business.
 As your business needs evolve, adjust the size and curriculum of your program.

 Save Money – You'll be getting an employee who can make a contribution immediately.
-Even if your apprentice has a lot to learn, they'll be adding person-power to your operation at 50-60% of a regular employee.
+Even if your apprentice has a lot to learn, they'll be adding person-power to your operation at a training wage which can be half of a regular employee’s wage.

 Build Idaho’s Skilled Workforce – Help beat a projected shortage of 50,000 Idaho workers by 2024.
 Investing in a skilled workforce pays dividends for your business and contributes to a stronger Idaho economy.

 Michelle Stout - Apprenticeship coordinator, northern and north central regions